 The economy exists within our environment

-There are at least four ways climate change will interact with the Basin economy:
+There are at least four ways climate change will affect economies and businesses in the Basin:

 - create new economic opportunities

-- transition from a high carbon, fossil-fuels-based economy to a clean, green low carbon economy
+- drive the transition from a higher emission, fossil-fuels-based economy to a clean, green lower emission economy

-- impact costs or availability of goods and services
+- impact costs and/or availability of goods and services

 Emerging economic opportunities

-As climate changes and the world transitions to a low carbon economy, there will be economic sectors that grow and benefit.
+As climate changes and the world transitions to a lower emission economy, there will be economic sectors that grow and benefit.

-- Clean energy (check out the map for Major Clean Energy Projects)
+- Clean energy (check out the map for Major Clean Energy and Green Building Projects)

 - Energy efficiency